fperinel/Wsdl2Magento/README.md

 # English #

 ## Description ##
-This Magento module permit to generate "ComplexType" classes from WSDL of SOAP Webservice.
-Services classes are generated for easily call webservices methods.
+This module for Magento allows to generate "ComplexType" classes from WSDL's SOAP Web Service.
+Those generated service classes can be easily used to call web services methods.

 ## Installation ##
 Copy files on the Magento project root.
 Edit app/code/community/Level42/Wsdl2Magento/etc/wsdl2magento.xml file to configure Webservices.

-It's possible to create several "configuration" blocks, with "env" tag wich represent the environment name (dev, int, prod etc...).
+It's possible to create several "configuration" blocks, with "env" tag which represent the environment name (dev, int, prod etc...).

 <configuration env="dev">

-Each "webservice" node will have an unique name and contains configuration to generate classes.
+Each "webservice" node will have a unique name and contains configuration for classes generation.